andre-janino/JumboStoreLocator/README.md

 It seems to have most of the fields necessary to replicate a similar list to the one provided at Jumbo's website, except by the open/close times on other days of the week.
 The _`uuid`_ field would also allow the _`reserve pick-up time`_ button to be implemented.
 However, the data needed for the store details button does not seem to be available.

 I also compared Jumbo's store finder with Walmart's.
-The UI is very similar, having a search-box within the map that displays an expandable list of stores, the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the ammount of stores).
+The UI is very similar, having a search-box within the map that displays an expandable list of stores, the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the amount of stores).

 Therefore, a simpler but functional version of the existing Jumbo store finder will be created in this small project.